CPAC should not have invited Marion Marechal-Le Pen

 John’s CPAC wrap-up post included a discussion of Mona Charen’s contribution to a panel on feminism.
 I didn’t see the panel (or attend CPAC).
 However, according to Yuval Levin’s account, Charen criticized CPAC for inviting Marion Marechal Le Pen to speak at the convention.
 She stated:

-[T]there was quite an interesting person who was on this stage the other day.
+[T]here was quite an interesting person who was on this stage the other day.
 Her name is Marion Le Pen.
 Why was she here?
 She’s a young, no longer in office politician from France.

 I think the only reason she was here is that she’s named Le Pen.
 And the Le Pen name is a disgrace.
 Her grandfather was a racist and a Nazi.
 She claims that she stands for him.
 The fact that CPAC invited her was a disgrace.